ColinPattinson/colinpattinson.github.io/_posts/2020-01-17-NHSX-updates-3.md

 I was doing my thing helping the [Department and Health and Social Care](https://www.gov.uk/government/organisations/department-of-health-and-social-care) to [create and run great public services](https://www.gov.uk/service-manual/service-standard).
 It was summer 2018.
 I was (and still am) a product manager and naturally love knowing all the ins and outs of the things I work on.

 ## Everyday…
-I would work with teams, give advice, do a bit of facilitation and offer opinions.
+I would be working with my team, spending time understanding users, chatting with stakeholders, unblocking things, prioritising, giving advice to other teams, sometimes do a bit of facilitation and often offer opinions and be curious all in the name of iteratively improving services.
 We also had the responsibility of assuring what others in the world of health and care were building and buying.
 This sometimes came in the form of leading a [service assessment](https://www.gov.uk/service-manual/service-assessments/how-service-assessments-work).

 ## One day…
 I was searching for a [write up of a service assessment](https://www.gov.uk/service-standard-reports) and stumbled upon something very interesting.
 I noticed that another colleague in the public sector had asked a team a question that would stump me and just about anyone else I knew working in a multidisciplinary team.